How Clean Is Hydrogen For Powering Cars & Buses?

-In this podcast on YouTube Robert Llewellyn talks with Prof. David Cebon who explains in plain English why only very poorly informed people think hydrogen will play a major role in the reducing carbon emissions.
+In this podcast on YouTube Robert Llewellyn talks with Prof. David Cebon who explains in plain English why only very poorly informed people think hydrogen will play a major role in the reducing vehicle and heating carbon emissions.

 Prof. Cebon is not sponsored by any hydro-carbon producers instead he relies on facts not fiction to explain why hydrogen will not be used in gas boilers in the future.
 (If there is any case for hydrogen it will be the very rare exception and not the norm.)
 The UKs gas infrastructure which has a reported value of £40billion pounds will become in time obsolete.
 Spoiler Alert.
 Electric powered heat pumps will in time replace gas boilers.
 Prof. Cebon explains why.